 How To Kill Spider Mites And Other Pests Naturally

-Spider mites are the nightmare of any grow operation.
-Here’s how to get rid of them.
+They are the nightmare of any grow operation.
+Here’s how to kill spider mites.

 Spider mites are a common pest of cannabis plants, and a grower’s worst enemy.
 These little pests tend to reside on the underside of cannabis leaves, causing damage to plant cells.
 Because of this, pest management plans should look to handle pests in the long term.

 This means that your method of control must be effective at breaking the lifecycle of the creature causing problems.
 There’s no point in killing the adult form of a pest if these adults are simply replaced by those in their juvenile stage.
 To exterminate the problem, you must exterminate the eggs.

 Spider mites have five stages of development: egg, larva, protonymph, deutonymph, and adult.
 The length of time it takes for a mite to complete its life cycle varies based on temperature and humidity.
 But under optimum conditions (80° Fahrenheit and dry) it takes them as little as five days.

 Depending on location, spider mites may become more of a seasonal problem for outdoor growers.
 But for those using a greenhouse, spider mites tend to be a more chronic threat.

 How Are Spider Mites Detected?

 Spider mites are less than a millimeter long, meaning infestations can become quite severe before they become obvious.
 Because of spider mites’ small size, growers can better aid the discovery of these pests using a magnifying glass.
 Use this to examine the underside of leaves.